DenWav/kotlin-try-with-resources/readme.md

             LOGGER.error("IO error", e)
         } catch { e: SQLException ->
             LOGGER.error("Error in query", e)
-        } finally {} // this is required, even when empty, as the logic for throwing un-caught exceptions is placed here }
+        } finally {} // this is necessary, even when empty, as the logic for throwing un-caught exceptions is placed here }
 }
 ```